HLAA KY Chapters Website October 2020 Edition

 Note: This video is signed and captioned but has no sound

-be Sure To Read Linda bilodeau's Special Article: "When To Consider A Hearing Aid"
+be Sure To Read Linda bilodeau's Special Article: "How To Choose An Audiologist"

 Linda has grappled with hearing loss since 1978.
 Through it all, she has faced denial, acceptance, curiosity, trust, and hope.
 She has felt annoyed, angry, and frightened.
 She has encountered despair, loneliness, and envy.
 She has experienced panic attacks.
 Does that all sound familiar to you?
 Over the years she has met understanding people, kind souls who have helped her a great deal and others who thought she had nothing short of an invisible plague.

 As a way of coming to terms with her hearing loss, she decided to put her feelings about her disability down on paper.
 Her hope is to better understand herself.
 Perhaps you will find a little something in her meanderings that will help you, too!
 Please CLICK on the following link to visit her new section, called "Meandering Through a Hearing World", and enjoy reading her new article for this month: Meandering Through A Hearing World

 Subscribe to our FREE E-Newsletter...

 Every month we will send you an update by email on important topics relating to hearing loss.
 We will also keep you informed of activities taking place at your local HLAA chapter.